dissyskcl/starter-academic/content/authors/sb/_index.md

 ---
 # Display name
-title: Anshul Verma
+title: Silvia Bartolucci
-weight: 2020
+weight: 2016
-role: PhD 2020
+role: PhD 2016

 # Is this the primary user of the site?
 superuser: false